1970 Oakland Athletics season

-The 1970 Oakland Athletics season involved the A's finishing second in the American League West with a record of 89 wins and 73 losses.
+The 1970 Oakland Athletics season was the 70th season for the Oakland Athletics franchise, all as members of the American League, and their 3rd season in Oakland.
+The Athletics finished the season with a record of 89 wins and 73 losses.
 In 1970, owner Charlie Finley officially changed the team name from the Athletics to the "A's".
 An "apostrophe-s" was added to the cap and uniform emblem to reflect that fact.

 Offseason

 During the off-season, Reggie Jackson sought an increase in salary, and A's owner Charlie Finley threatened to send Jackson to the minors.
 Commissioner Bowie Kuhn successfully intervened in their dispute.
 Reggie Jackson demanded $60,000 per season, while he was offered $40,000 by Charlie Finley.
 Both parties settled on $45,000, but Jackson's numbers in 1970 dropped sharply, as he hit just 23 home runs while batting .237.